Aashishsharma/Learnings/System-Design/DB.md

 ##### **Solving rebalancing issue using consistent hashing**

-Note - consistent hasing doesn't completely solve the rebalacing issue, it just minimizes the efforts required in the rebalancing
+Note - consistent hasing doesn't completely solve the rebalacing issue, it just minimizes the data required to be rebalanced

 **Consistent hasing algo** -